hammerheim-game/hammerheim-rules/8-scenarios.md

 Shhhhh!: The Unquiet Dead ironically prefer peace and quiet, being drawn to attack sources of noise nearby.
 If a Blackpowder Weapon is fired the nearest two buildings to the character who fired will immediately spawn zombies as if they had just rolled a 1 or 2 in the Unquiet Dead turn.

-The Statue of Saint Voller: Though Mordheim is lost and a wholly depraved place, the spirit of Saint Voller still exerts some guardianship.
+The Statue of Saint Voller: Though Hammerheim is lost and a wholly depraved place, the spirit of Saint Voller still exerts some guardianship.
 Unquiet Dead will never voluntarily move within 4" of the statue, and any Undead model that ends its movement phase within this zone must take a leadership test (they may use their warband leader's leadership).
 For every point they fail by they suffer a wound with no armour saves allowed.
 The statue itself holds an inky black pendant swimming with grey and purple shadows, a Talisman of Saint Voller.
 This talisman may be retrieved as if it was a shard of wyrdstone, with all the same rules as wyrdstone from the Wyrdstone Hunt.

 Ending the game
 The game ends when either all warbands but one have failed their rout tests, or if a character escapes the board with the Talisman of Saint Voller.